zhangyazhong/verdictdb/docs/how-to-add-driver.md

 }
 ```

 For Hive, the current implementation first casts the **col** column as string with *cast()* function, then calculates its hash value by applying *crc32()* function, which is a hash function available in Hive, to the string.
-The modulo operation is applied at the end with **mod**.
+The modulo operation is applied at the end with **mod** as a divisor.

 ##### d) public String modOfHash(List\<String\> columns, int mod)

 This method returns a field expression that will go into a SELECT statement.
 The expression should get a hash value by applying a hash function to all columns listed in **columns**, then perform a modulo operation on the hash value with **mod** as a divisor.

-The current implementation for Hive is as follows:
+The current implementation of the method for Hive is as follows:

 ```java
 @Override